 Don’t accept droopy eyelids as an inevitable part of growing older when there are safe and effective treatments that can help.
-Mahsa A. Sohrab, MD, is among the most highly sought-after oculoplastic surgeons in the greater White Plains, New York, area.
+Mahsa A. Sohrab, MD, is among the most highly sought-after oculoplastic surgeons in the greater Greenwich, CT, area.
 Her reconstructive and cosmetic work delivers impressive results in the function and appearance of your eyelids.
 Book a consultation with Dr. Sohrab online or by phone today to learn more.

 If you notice changes in your lower eyelids, a number of factors may be to blame.
 The aging process is a primary contributor to sagging or drooping lower lids.
 However, additional causes should be considered, including: